 the face you make when your moms pounded yam & egusi soup hits the spot

-My overall opinion about Beijing; not on my list to visit again.
 I am so glad we got to see The Great Wall and experience China for a bit.
-For sure, I’d visit another part of China.
-Every city is different so I’m not crossing an entire country of my list.
-Plus if I had to visit China again, it definitely won’t be during Winter! lol
+For sure, I’d visit another part of China because every city is different so I’m not crossing an entire country of my list.
+Plus if I had to visit China again, it definitely won’t be during Winter!